kelseyhightower/konfig/README.md

 ### Cloud Run Tutorial

+In this section Cloud Run will be used to deploy the `gcr.io/hightowerlabs/env:0.0.1` container image which responds to HTTP requests with the contents of the `FOO` and `CONFIG_FILE` environment variables, which reference the `env` secret created in the previous section.

+A GKE cluster ID is required when referencing secrets.
+Extract the cluster ID for the `k0` GKE cluster:

 ```
 CLUSTER_ID=$(gcloud container clusters describe k0 \
   --zone us-central1-a \
   --format='value(selfLink)')
 ```

+Strip the `https://container.googleapis.com/v1` from the previous response and store the results:

 ```
 CLUSTER_ID=${CLUSTER_ID#"https://container.googleapis.com/v1"}
 ```

+> The CLUSTER_ID env var should hold the fully qualified path to the k0 cluster.
+Assuming `hightowerlabs` as the project ID the value would be `/projects/hightowerlabs/zones/us-central1-a/clusters/k0`.

+Create the `env` Cloud Run service and set the `FOO` and `CONFIG_FILE` env vars to reference the `env` secrets in the `k0` GKE cluster:

 ```
 gcloud alpha run deploy env \